Vyral/base-template/_posts/2019-08-06-whos-responsible-for-keeping-a-property-show-ready.md

 {% include pullquote.html %}

 Well, until the property has sold, its condition remains the responsibility of the seller.
-Buyers will lose interest and neighbors will become testy if your home becomes an eye-sore.&nbsp;
+Buyers will lose interest and neighbors will become testy if your home becomes an eyesore.&nbsp;

 **Don’t assume your real estate agent is your gardener or maid.** Even though they also have a vested interest in making sure your home sells quickly and at a high price, it isn’t their job to stay on top of its general upkeep.
 Some agents may be up to the task, but you shouldn’t presume this to be the case until you’ve had a candid discussion about it.&nbsp;